Azure/bicep-types-az/generated/containerservice/microsoft.containerservice/2023-01-01/types.md

 ## MaintenanceConfigurationProperties
 ### Properties
-* **maintenanceWindow**: [MaintenanceWindow](#maintenancewindow): Maintenance window for the maintenance configuration.
 * **notAllowedTime**: [TimeSpan](#timespan)[]: Time slots on which upgrade is not allowed.
 * **timeInWeek**: [TimeInWeek](#timeinweek)[]: If two array entries specify the same day of the week, the applied configuration is the union of times in both entries.

-## MaintenanceWindow
-### Properties
-* **durationHours**: int (Required): Length of maintenance window range from 4 to 24 hours.
-* **notAllowedDates**: [DateSpan](#datespan)[]: Date ranges on which upgrade is not allowed. 'utcOffset' applies to this field.
-For example, with 'utcOffset: +02:00' and 'dateSpan' being '2022-12-23' to '2023-01-03', maintenance will be blocked from '2022-12-22 22:00' to '2023-01-03 22:00' in UTC time.
-* **schedule**: [Schedule](#schedule) (Required): Recurrence schedule for the maintenance window.
-* **startDate**: string: The date the maintenance window activates.
-If the current date is before this date, the maintenance window is inactive and will not be used for upgrades.
-If not specified, the maintenance window will be active right away.
-* **startTime**: string (Required): The start time of the maintenance window.
-Accepted values are from '00:00' to '23:59'. 'utcOffset' applies to this field.
-For example: '02:00' with 'utcOffset: +02:00' means UTC time '00:00'.
-* **utcOffset**: string: The UTC offset in format +/-HH:mm.
-For example, '+05:30' for IST and '-07:00' for PST.
-If not specified, the default is '+00:00'.

 ## ManagedClusterAADProfile
 ### Properties
 * **adminGroupObjectIDs**: string[]: The list of AAD group object IDs that will have admin role of the cluster.
-* **clientAppID**: string: The client AAD application ID.
+* **clientAppID**: string: (DEPRECATED) The client AAD application ID.
+Learn more at https://aka.ms/aks/aad-legacy.
 * **enableAzureRBAC**: bool: Whether to enable Azure RBAC for Kubernetes authorization.
 * **managed**: bool: Whether to enable managed AAD.
-* **serverAppID**: string: The server AAD application ID.
+* **serverAppID**: string: (DEPRECATED) The server AAD application ID.
+Learn more at https://aka.ms/aks/aad-legacy.
-* **serverAppSecret**: string: The server AAD application secret.
+* **serverAppSecret**: string: (DEPRECATED) The server AAD application secret.
+Learn more at https://aka.ms/aks/aad-legacy.
 * **tenantID**: string: The AAD tenant ID to use for authentication.
 If not specified, will use the tenant of the deployment subscription.

 ## ManagedClusterAccessProfile